capo11/RedefiningxG/README.md

 Eventually, the model has been analysed by looking at **feature importance** by looking at the *Shapley values*, in order to have a global view of the "reasoning" behind the model's predictions, but also to **have a specific explanation of a single prediction**, being able to **understand which features influence a specific prediction for a specific shot**.

 A website has been produced to show the results of this model.
-The results can be seen at [redefiningxg.streamlit.app](https://redefiningxg.streamlit.app/) .
+The results can be seen at [redefiningxg.streamlit.app](https://redefiningxg.streamlit.app/).

+A Colab Notebook has also been produced to show the details of the procedure used to build, evaluate and test the model.